-The Bollinger Bands are already present on every platform, but using Bandwidth, the bands will be displayed only when the volatility decreases (during periods of “congestion” or during a range-bound market).
+The Bollinger Bands are already present on every platform, but using the Bollinger Bands Bandwidth Indicator, the bands will be displayed only when the volatility decreases (during periods of “congestion” or during a range-bound market).

 I sometimes use this filter in mean-reverting strategies to avoid signals when volatility is low.
 This simple correction generally improves breakout strategies.